project-viable/viable-virtual-lab/docs/reference/labobject.md

 You need to create a new Scene, whose type is Godot's RigidBody2D class (or something that extends it), and give it a new script for your child class.

-When you create a new script, tell it to inherit from LabObject. <br>
+When you create a new script, tell it to inherit from LabObject.

 ![image](./images/lab-object/attach_node_script.png)

 Your object is going to need some child nodes in order to do anything: